 In order for the scholarship applications to open, you must select fall as the academic period at the beginning of the application, and select “undergraduate student” since all scholarships are for undergraduates only.

-I want to apply for the Zissis grant, but the application won’t let me.
+I want to apply for the Zissis Scholarship, but the application won’t let me.

-The Zissis grant is for graduate students only.
-You much select the ‘fall’ as the academic period and select ‘graduate student’ since the Zissis grant is only open to graduate students.
+The Zissis Scholarship is for graduate/professional students only.
+You much select the ‘fall’ as the academic period and select ‘graduate/professional student’ since the Zissis Scholarship is only open to graduate/professional students.

 I missed the deadline; can I still apply for a grant or scholarship?

 Once the deadline has passed, it is impossible to submit or update an application.

 Who should I ask to write my letters of recommendation?

 Possible sources for letters of recommendation are: professors, instructors, teaching assistants, pastor, volunteer coordinator, and current or former employer.